sinsii-lab/quickstart-sas-viya-azure/sas-viya/README.md

        -i "/sas/install/setup/orchestration/sas_viya_playbook/inventory.ini"
    ```

 7. Register the SAS Viya environment with the SAS Data Agent.
-Copy the following file from the Ansible controller in your SAS Viya deployment into the playbook directory (sas_viya_playbook) on your SAS Data Agent deployment:
+Copy the following file from the Ansible controller in your SAS Viya deployment into the playbook directory (sas_viya_playbook) in your SAS Data Agent deployment:

    ```
    /sas/install/code/postconfig-helpers/dataagent2dataprep.yml